zhangxu90s/ICE/README.md

 ## 4. Load the trained model
 You can download the codes and our trained model from here https://drive.google.com/drive/folders/1IFCwZEFyPGgO4z1Wwjlf35U3bivPk8NI?usp=sharing, then run predict.py to get the experiment results in "Intra-Correlation Encoding for Chinese Sentence Intention Matching"
 # Reference
-If you find our source is useful, please consider citing our work.
+If you find our source useful, please consider citing our work.